History of Ramsgate: Georgian and Regency Ramsgate

 From 1803 to 1807, East Cliff Lodge was the headquarters of Admiral Keith, commanding the North Sea and Channel Fleets.
-And during the same period, Jane Austen’s brother, Francis, organised a corps of “Sea Fencibles” (a sort of naval militia/Dad's Army) from the town to protect the South Coast of Britain from invasion.
+During the same period, Jane Austen’s brother, Francis, organised a corps of “Sea Fencibles” (a sort of naval militia/"dad's army") from the town to protect the South Coast of Britain from invasion.
 Between 1804 and 1816, over 300 transports came to Ramsgate Harbour to embark more than 50,000 men, horses and materials to the continent.
 The largest troop movement occurred in 1809, when the disastrous Walcheren Expedition attempted to secure the Dutch island and the port of Flushing.
 Many of the sick and wounded were returned to Ramsgate, only to die in large numbers and be buried in St Laurence Churchyard.

 As the Napoleonic Wars reached a climax, the movement of troops continued.
-One small boy recalls watching infantry march 6-abreast through the town in lines reaching back from the pier gates to Nethercourt Toll Bar.
-While Kenneth Beacham Martin (later deputy Harbour Master) remembers the Household Cavalry and Royal Dragoons descending from their barracks on West Cliff to embark on 34 vessels heading for Ostend in the spring of 1815 to join Wellington and to eventually fight in the battle of Waterloo.
+One small boy recalled watching infantry march 6-abreast through the town in lines reaching back from the pier gates to Nethercourt Toll Bar.
+While Kenneth Beacham Martin (later deputy Harbour Master) remembered the Household Cavalry and Royal Dragoons descending from their barracks on West Cliff to embark on 34 vessels heading for Ostend in the spring of 1815 to join Wellington and to eventually fight in the battle of Waterloo.

 In 1821, George IV acceded to the thrones of Britain, Ireland and Hanover.
-So, to be “elected” in his other dominion, the Royal Squadron departed for the continent from Ramsgate.
-But the new King was so gratified by the hospitality and congratulations he received from the town that on his return the monarch made Ramsgate a “Royal Harbour” – a designation that is still unique in mainland Britain.
+So, to be “elected” in his other dominion, the Royal Squadron departed for the continent from Ramsgate but the new King was so gratified by the hospitality and congratulations he received from the town that on his return the monarch made Ramsgate a “Royal Harbour” – a designation that is still unique in mainland Britain.

-But after the Congress of Vienna, Ramsgate's military importance declined sharply as the threat from France ended and Britain's focus of attention switched from Europe to the colonies.
+However, after the Congress of Vienna, Ramsgate's military importance declined sharply as the threat from France ended and Britain's focus of attention switched from Europe to the colonies.
 The barracks, stables, parade grounds and gun batteries etc. were sold off to developers and an intense period of building followed.

 The stimulus was the arrival of a steamboat service from London to Margate in 1816.
 Instead of spending a day in a bumpy coach to Brighton, wealthy seaside visitors could now cruise down the Thames to Thanet in just four hours of comfort and luxury.
 So the best of society chose to enjoy a month or two's relaxation from “the cares and anxieties of Metropolitan life” in Ramsgate.

 Before 1790, there was not a single dwelling of substance on either cliff.
 By the time Queen Victoria came to the throne in 1837, Ramsgate was covered with elegant crescents, squares, places and lawns, all with fine bow-fronted Regency houses, embellished by delicate gossamer ironwork and Pagoda-style canopied balconies.
 To the extent, the town now has more listed buildings from this period per capita than Bath.